luxzg/WSL2-fixes/networkingMode=bridged.md

 DXCore version: 10.0.25131.1002-220531-1700.rs-onecore-base2-hyp
 Windows version: 10.0.22621.675
 ```
 - NOTE!
 If `--version` does not work you probably DO NOT have Preview version from Microsoft Store installed !!
+Go back and fix that before you continue!
 - Close WSL for now
 `wsl --shutdown`